sbg/okAPI/Recipes/SBPLAT/readme.md

  * mount and read from volume [volumes\_readFromCloudStorage.ipynb]

 ### Notes
 <sup>1</sup> We are happy to add more recipes, please request what helps you most effectively get stuff done.
-Already in the queue are:
+Already in the queue is:

-* [files\_upload_and_setMetadata.ipynb] Upload files with the API; set their metadata
-* [files\_screenbyMetadata.ipynb] make a file list based on metadata - showcase blazing speed.
 * [billing\_\*] we definity have neglected billing, sorry.

 <sup>2</sup> These recipes will be updated to use the sevenbridges-python library which now (version >= 0.4.0) supports Volumes API.